Slate Roof Press

 There are presently no open calls for submissions.

-Slate Roof Press offers an Annual Poetry Chapbook Contest.
-The winner of this year's contest will be awarded the 2017 Elyse Wolf Prize of $500.
+Winners of the Slate Roof Press Poetry Chapbook Contest/Elyse Wolf Prize are awarded publication and $500.
 We produce beautiful books with letterpress covers by an award-winning bookmaker, using high-quality papers.
-The winner will become an active member of the press, making a three-year commitment, gaining valuable experience in publishing, and participating in the tasks of running the press.
-Based in Greenfield, Mass, Slate Roof is a member-run, not-for-profit collaborative, which has published art-quality chapbooks since 2004.
+Elyse Wolf Prize winners become active members of the press, making a three-year commitment, gaining valuable experience in publishing, and participating in monthly meetings and the tasks of running the press.
+Based in Greenfield, Mass, Slate Roof is a member-run, not-for-profit collaborative, publishing art-quality chapbooks since 2004.

 As a collaborative, we are dedicated to publishing the best work and involving poets in the publishing process.
-Contest winner agrees to a three-year work commitment, averaging 8-10 hours/month, including a monthly business meeting in Greenfield, Mass.
-Contest winner works with members toward publication and marketing of his/her work, as well as the work of others in the collective.
-Slate Roof commits to publishing the winning manuscript within the member’s three-year term.
-Members receive feedback on drafts and final manuscript, as well as suggestions regarding editing.
+Chapbook contest/Elyse Wolf prize winners agree to a three-year work commitment, averaging 8-10 hours/month, including monthly meetings on Zoom.
+The winners work with members toward publication and marketing of his/her/their work, as well as the work of others in the collective.
+Members receive feedback and editing suggestions on drafts and final manuscript.

-Slate Roof members are involved in all aspects of publishing.
-Typical member tasks include reviewing manuscripts, managing consignment accounts, assembling books, editing and design, accounting, promotion, and readings, which are essential to book sales.
-The chapbooks are designed by the poets and our printer; we pay careful attention to typography, paper choice, binding, and cover art.
-Our current print run is 350 copies; of that, 25 copies are given to the author, and 50 are retained by Slate Roof for promotional purposes.
+Slate Roof Press offers a wonderful opportunity to learn about small press publishing and to join a community of poets.
+Slate Roof Members are involved in all aspects of publishing, such as working with local vendors, sending out promotion, managing bookstore accounts, participating in book fairs and presentations, designing promotional materials, providing feedback on other members’ manuscripts, editing/proofreading final copy, book assembly, and book distribution.
+The chapbooks are designed by the poet; we attend to papers, binding, and typography.
+Currently, our print run is 350 copies; of that, 25 copies are given to the author and 50 are retained by Slate Roof for promotional purposes.
 Poets retain copyright.
 All profits return to the press.